 You can do this by asking for an ‘extra-statutory concession’ (‘ESC A19’) if you owe:

-- Income Tax, eg because you were on the wrong tax code
+- Income Tax, for example because you were on the wrong tax code

 - Capital Gains Tax